Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Generalized alpha investing

 In this section we define generalized alpha investing rules, and provide some concrete examples.
-Our definitions and notations follow the paper of Aharoni and Rosset that first introduced generalized alpha-investing \cite{generalized-alpha}.
+Our definitions and notations follow the paper of Aharoni and Rosset that first introduced generalized alpha investing \cite{generalized-alpha}.